boygenius

 Portfolio Convergence

-Granular audience segmentation by artist affinity—Bridgers, Dacus, Baker fans targeted separately, then unified into a "super-fan" boygenius audience.
-Phoebe segment drove highest initial conversions.
+Granular audience segmentation by artist affinity: Bridgers, Dacus, Baker fans targeted separately, then unified into a "super-fan" boygenius audience.
+Phoebe's segment drove the highest initial conversions.

 Search Defense Strategy